HimanshuAroraDb/terraform-databricks-examples/examples/adb-unity-catalog-basic-demo/readme.md

 - workspace-name

 And you might have different AAD group names than the ones used in this example.
 Therefore, please also change value for `aad_groups` variable in `terraform.tfvars` file. _Make sure you create the desired user groups and add user/service principal members to them in AAD before running this template._

+_Note:_ We have used `account_unity_admin` group as metastore admin, workspace admin and owner of unity catalog objects.
+It would be better that you create an AAD group with the same name for admins.
+Otherwise, you would need to update the `main.tf` files as they use this group name as filter value while applying the permissions and ownerships.

 And now you can run the following terraform command to deploy unity catalog setup: